yam-ai/fasttext-multilabel-classifier/README.md

 }
 ```

-The classifier returns a list of scores for the labels, indicating the likelihoods of the labels assigned to the input texts (e.g., two Albert Einstein quotes as follows):
+The classifier returns a list of scores for the labels, indicating the likelihoods of the labels assigned to the input texts:
 ```json
 [
    {